MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### PowerShell support for disconnected scanner servers

-The [Azure Information Protection on-premises scanner](../deploy-aip-scanner.md) now supports managing content scan jobs, for scanner servers that cannot connect to the internet, over PowerShell.
+The [Azure Information Protection on-premises scanner](../deploy-aip-scanner.md) now supports managing content scan jobs over PowerShell, for scanner servers that cannot connect to the internet, such as with an [Azure China 21Vianet scanner server](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs).

 To support disconnected scanner servers, we've added the following new cmdlets: